cjavilla-stripe/checkout-workshop/steps/02-flavor-selection.md

 # 02 Flavor selection

 Customers love to identify with a specific flavor of ice-cream.
 "I'm a rocky road kinda gal." says one of the regulars.
-"I'm a funfetti kinda kid" says our neighbor.
+"I'm a funfetti kinda kid" says your neighbor.
 They want variety!

 When starting out in beta, you didn't even have a website, so you kept it simple and used PaymentLinks.
-It's killing Cherry and your sister that customer's can't pick more flavors, tho.
+It's killing Cherry and your sister that customer's can't pick more flavors.

 There's a jira ticket sitting in your inbox to add "flavor selection" to the site.